team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

     - [ ] Do Foo
     ```

-If a Text subtask seems to require its own subtasks, a new Task issue MUST be created for this subtask.
-The Text subtask MUST then be replaced with a link to the new issue.
+If a Textual subtask seems to require its own subtasks, a new Task issue MUST be created for this subtask.
+The Textual subtask MUST then be replaced with a link to the new issue.

-For each Text subtask that was worked on, there MUST be evidence of the work.
+For each Textual subtask that was worked on, there MUST be evidence of the work.

 - One of these rules MUST be applied as best matches the case:
   - If the subtask was worked on in a (merged) PR, a link to the PR MUST be provided.